shirish93/shirish93.github.io/_posts/2024-01-15-david-epstein-range.md

 __Grit by itself can lead to tunnel vision__: Individuals focused solely on mastering a single skill may miss out on broader connections and novel solutions outside their domain.
 __Early specialization can stifle curiosity__: Forcing young people into narrow paths prematurely can limit their exploration of interests and hinder the development of crucial skills like problem-solving and critical thinking.
-__Lifelong learning is key__: Cultivating a growth mindset and encouraging exploration across various domains fosters adaptability and individual growth, leading to more resilient and adaptive teams.
+__Lifelong learning is key__: Cultivating a growth mindset and encouraging exploration across various domains promotes adaptability and individual growth, leading to more resilient and adaptive teams.

 Overall, Epstein effectively achieves his goal of questioning existing understanding of creating high-performing leaders and artists.
 He presents a compelling case through a captivating blend of: